 (a) ….

-(b) it must disclose the acquisition criteria for Viable Assets to allow the board of the applicant to consider and assess the potential acquisition of Viable Assets.
+(b) it must disclose the acquisition criteria, including details of the operating industry/ies, for Viable Assets to allow the board of the applicant to consider and assess the potential acquisition of Viable Assets.
 The acquisition criteria may not be changed unless a resolution is passed at a meeting of security holders by achieving a 75% majority of the votes cast to that effect;

 Item 2: Experience and Expertise of the Board of Directors